 - 1 tablespoon pink sea salt or regular salt

-- 4 sticks buffalo or beef jerky for garnish
+- 4 sticks buffalo or beef jerky for garnish.
+It must be pliable.

 Dampen each glass rim and press the rims in salt.
 Pour all ingredients over ice cubes in 4 highball glasses.
 Stir well.
 Garnish with jerky and serve.